 Remarkable advances in neuroscience make it one of the fastest growing areas in biomedical sciences.
 Neuroscience is dramatically improving our understanding of the human nervous system, and most notably, the brain.
 You will get a strong foundation in biomedical science provided by core modules during the first two years, studying topics including:

-Third-year students will have the opportunity to undertake their own laboratory-based reserach project or join and work with an existing research group at Queen Mary.
+Third-year students will have the opportunity to undertake their own laboratory-based research project or join and work with an existing research group at Queen Mary.

-This programme is co-taught by Barts and The London School of Medicine and Dentistry the School of Biological and Chemical Sciences, bringing together core strengths and giving students access to a wider range of facilites.
+This programme is co-taught by The Faculty of Medicine and Dentistry the School of Biological and Chemical Sciences, bringing together core strengths and giving students access to a wider range of facilities.

 Both schools offer students educational and academic excellence in neuroscience.
-From cellular and molecular neuroscience to comparative, behavioural and cognitive neuroscience, this programme delievers a wide range of research and educational expertise.
+From cellular and molecular neuroscience to comparative, behavioural and cognitive neuroscience, this programme delivers a wide range of research and educational expertise.

 For more detailed information see the programme page.